-The Hollocher laboratory uses population genetics to investigate a wide variety of genetics mechanisms underlying evolutionary change, such as the genetics of speciation, evolution and development, and adaptation.
+The Hollocher laboratory uses population genetics and genomics to investigate a wide variety of mechanisms underlying evolutionary change, such as the genetics of speciation, evolution and development, and adaptation.
 Our most recent research combines approaches in landscape genetics and disease ecology to investigate how the genetic structuring of host populations influences the transmission and differentiation of parasites in non-human primates of Southeast Asia.
-We approach this problem looking at the impact of different landscape features (i.e. physical, social and anthropogenic) on the transmission dynamics of individual parasite species as well as the genetic and ecological drivers that influence parasite community structure overall.
+We approach this problem using GIS tools to delineate the impact of different landscape features (i.e. physical, social and anthropogenic) on the transmission dynamics of individual parasite species as well as the genetic and ecological drivers that influence parasite community structure overall.
 We are also evaluating important interactions between the prokaryotic and eukaryotic gut microbiomes that serve to inhibit or facilitate the invasion of the gut by harmful microbes.

-- Associate Professor, Department of Biological Sciences, University of Notre Dame, Notre Dame, IN
+- Associate Professor, Department of Biological Sciences, University of Notre Dame, IN

-- Director of Graduate Studies in Biological Sciences, University of Notre Dame, Notre Dame, IN
+- Director of Graduate Studies in Biological Sciences, University of Notre Dame, IN

-- Assistant Professor, Department of Ecology and Evolutionary Biology, Princeton University, Princeton, NJ
+- Assistant Professor, Department of Ecology and Evolutionary Biology, Princeton University, NJ

-- Postdoctoral Research Fellow, Department of Ecology and Evolution, University of Chicago, Chicago, IL
+- Postdoctoral Research Fellow, Department of Ecology and Evolution, University of Chicago, IL

 - Ph.D.
-Biology, Washington University- St. Louis, St. Louis, MO
+Biology, Washington University- St. Louis, MO

 - Wilcox, J. J. S., K. E. Lane-deGraaf, A. Fuentes, and H. Hollocher (2015) Comparative community-level associations of helminth infections and microparasite shedding in wild long-tailed macaques in Bali, Indonesia.
 Parasitology 142: 480-489 (DOI:10.1017/S0031182014001462)